 Do you feel that you are an "outsider," unable to impact your surroundings?
 Fifteen years ago, my husband and I were newly married and just arrived in this country for his graduate studies.
 From being someone with an identity in Sri Lanka, I had just become nobody, the "non-working spouse" as stipulated on my visa.
 Our sole income was my husband’s stipend.
 Rather an unlikely situation from which to effect change.
 Yet here is a story about an immigrant woman who impacted the community she became a part of.
-Ruth’s story gives us hope that we can influence our own surroundings, even though we might think we are insignificant.
+Ruth’s story gives us hope that we can influence our own surroundings, even when people consider us insignificant.

 Ruth’s and Naomi’s struggles and sorrows were considered worth writing about, and worth including in the official record of God’s involvement with his people, rather than hidden out of sight as "women’s issues."
 They are held up as women whose initiative and choices in the middle of their own challenging life circumstances are used by God to not only bless them but benefit the entire nation in giving Israel its greatest King, David.
 The story of Ruth reminds us that God sees, loves and calls all people — women and men, from different ethnic groups and tongues, new immigrants, and those who have lived in the land a long time.